 If you completely stop taking Suboxone, there will be no trace of this medication — except in your hair — after three to six days.
 Naloxone will completely metabolize out of the body well before buprenorphine does.

-The length Suboxone stays in your system doesn’t change by duration.
+The length of time Suboxone stays in your system doesn’t change depending on how long you’ve been taking this medication.
 In other words, you can’t store up doses in your tissues to prepare to quit.
 Healthy bodies metabolize the drug the same way, no matter how long they’ve used it.

 Talk to your doctor about Suboxone if you have more questions about how quickly it will work and how long it will last.